Morbid Tales

-Morbid Tales is the debut album by Swiss extreme metal band Celtic Frost, released in November 1984.
-It was originally released in Europe on Noise Records as a mini-LP with six tracks, while the American release by Enigma/Metal Blade added two tracks, bringing it to the length of a regular studio LP.
-The band retrospectively refers to the LP release as the band's debut studio album.
+Morbid Tales is the debut EP and album by the Swiss extreme metal band Celtic Frost.
+Its original European release in November 1984 through Noise Records was a mini-LP with six tracks.
+The following year, an American edition on LP and cassette—released through Enigma and Metal Blade Records, respectively—added two tracks, which brought it to the length of a regular studio album.
+The band retrospectively regards the extended 1985 version of Morbid Tales as their debut album—a place in their discography otherwise held by To Mega Therion (1985), which was always a full-length album from its original release.

-In 1999, a remastered edition of Morbid Tales was released on CD by Noise Records, which also contained the tracks from their 1985 EP Emperor's Return.
+In 1999, Noise Records remastered and reissued Morbid Tales as an extended CD that also included the tracks from their 1985 EP Emperor's Return.
 In 2017, a remastered edition was released by the same label on CD and vinyl formats.

-Music

-The album's guitars are tuned to E standard.